-In my opinion, post CV19, even more people are going to look online when buying products and services or when they are trying to solve problems.
+In my opinion, as part of the relentless march of technology, even more people are going to look online when buying products and services or when they are trying to solve problems.
 For savvy businesses, that's a great opportunity.

-It's also clear that money is going to be tight, and that will include marketing budgets.
+It's also clear that money is going to be tight for a while longer, and that will include marketing budgets.
 In turn, this means business owners and c-suite professionals who understand how digital marketing works are going to be sitting pretty.
-They will be in a much better place to capitalise on the new world order.
+They will be in a much better place to capitalise on the new world order while keeping costs under control.

 Furthermore, many organisations who claim to understand modern marketing techniques are, based on what I see when I look at their websites, also confused.